engel-b/dropwizard-jcr-module/README.md

 * dropwizard-jackrabbit-example - a basic example dropwizard app that uses the dropwizard

-:heavy_exclamation_mark: Note: dropwizard-jcr is not listed in maven central yet.
-I`ll try my very best, but this all is new to me...

 # Usage
 This module assumes you are including it in a Dropwizard 0.9.0 application with dropwizard-guice wiring.